 Tip #3: Make gradual changes

 Gears generally become more expensive whenever they get lighter.
-With regards to this, you have to lessen the load for an extended duration of time.
+Concerning this, you have to lessen the load for an extended duration of time.
 To do so, you have to replace the ‘big ticket’ item one at a time.
 In their place, fix the lighter-weight and potentially costlier model.

 Tip #4: Comprehend the trade-offs

-Generally speaking, lighter backpacks are generally less durable.
-This means that you will, in fact, pay more to leverage their services in the long run as opposed to the heavier versions.
+Generally speaking, lighter backpacks usually are less durable.
+That means that you will pay more to leverage their services in the long run as opposed to the heavier versions.
 You, therefore, have to come to terms with this reality and make the necessary expectations.

-Perhaps the fastest and the most convenient way of lightening your load is to substitute all of the four largest loads which must be carried by all the backpackers.
-These are the tents, backpacks, pads, and sleeping bugs.
+Perhaps the fastest and the most convenient way of lightening your load is to substitute all of the four most substantial loads which must be carried by all the backpackers.
+These are the tents, backpacks, pads, and sleeping bags.

 Traditional backpackers are generally larger and bulkier in size.
-Their capacities are 65 liters and have the ability to contain 3 to 4-pounds of weight.
+Their capacities are 65 liters and can contain 3 to 4-pounds of weight.
 They are hence undesirable for use, especially in harsher terrains.